cvwjensen/springbootcourse/101/person-service-starter/README.md

 The last element of a Spring-Boot starter is the file spring.factories.
 This file is processed by SpringBoot AutoConfiguration and will be sure to include your beans in the client project.

-- create a new file under `src/main/resources/META-INF/spring.factories`
+- create a new file under `src/main/resources/META-INF/spring/org.springframework.boot.autoconfigure.AutoConfiguration.imports`
-- add a key=value, where the key is `org.springframework.boot.autoconfigure.EnableAutoConfiguration` and the value is `com.example.personservicestarter.PersonServiceConfiguration` (or whatever your configuration file is called)
+Add a line with this content: `com.example.personservicestarter.PersonServiceConfiguration` (or whatever your configuration file is called)

 #### Solution